clangd/vscode-clangd/README.md

 If you'd like to help out, reach out to clangd-dev@lists.llvm.org.

+If you've found a bug in this extension, please file it at https://github.com/clangd/vscode-clangd/issues.
-If you've found a bug, please file at https://github.com/clangd/clangd/issues.
+If you've found a bug in clangd, please file at https://github.com/clangd/clangd/issues.